Algernon Sidney Crapsey: St. Andrew's Mission

 The father of one of Crapsey's seminary friends persuaded Crapsey to leave St. Paul's Chapel to serve in St. Andrew's Mission, Rochester, New York.
 So Crapsey, with his wife and three small children, moved to Rochester.
 On June 1, 1879, he began his work in St. Andrew's mission, located in a mostly Roman Catholic neighborhood.

 In St. Andrew's, Crapsey and his wife entered into the lives of the people.
 During the first summer, Crapsey had classes for the children in which he taught them about plants and how they grow.

 For the women, Mrs. Crapsey organized women's groups.

 For the men, Crapsey organized the St. Andrew's Brotherhood.
 The organization did charitable work and promoted religious education.
 The Brotherhood grew to three hundred members, but not all were members of St. Andrews.

 The Brotherhood was as a "Mutual Benefit Society."
 Payments were made to sick members, to the widows of members, and to the members who lost their wives.

-In addition to his work with the Brotherhood and traditional parish duties, Crapsey led retreats for the Sisters of St. Mary, a Roman Catholic religious order in Peekskill, NY.
+In addition to his work with the Brotherhood and traditional parish duties, Crapsey led retreats for the Sisters of St. Mary, an Episcopal religious order in Peekskill, NY.
 He lectured at black Episcopal churches, urging members to stand up for their rights.
 In Rochester, Crapsey was one of the founders and the first president of the Citizens Political Reform Association, which worked for civic improvement in the face of the poverty caused by the Depression of 1893.
 He visited people in asylums and prisons.

 Together, the Crapseys established the first training school for kindergarten teachers in Rochester.
 They also began a night school with classes in "domestic science and mechanical arts."

 In 1897, Crapsey published a book entitled A Voice in the Wilderness.
 In it, he made five statements affirming his orthodoxy: